rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 .. _M0004:

-M0004 Restarts Traffic Light Controller
+M0004 Reset Traffic Light Controller
 ^^^^^

 Available from SXL version: ``1.0.1``

-Used in the event of serious faults in the device where a restart is considered to be able to remedy a problem.
-Requires security code 2
+This command is used as a last resort to attempt to remotely fix serious faults.
+If unsuccessful, manual intervention on site is probably required.

+The controller must attempt all available safe action to reset to a functional state.
+Depending on regulations and controller capabilities, examples actions could be:

+-  resetting parameters to defaults
+-  restarting applications
+-  restarting peripheral hardware
+-  going through a shutdown/startup sequence and cycling power

+The controller must also clear all alarms.

+Requires security code 2.
+The attribute ‘status’ is deprecated and must be set to true.

 **Arguments**

 **status** ``boolean_as_string``

-    ``Deprecated`` True: Restart controller
+    True: Reset controller

 **securityCode** ``string``

-    ``Deprecated`` Security code 2
+    Security code 2

 .. _M0005: